TiagoJanela/Limitations-compound-potency-predictions/README.md

 * **regression_models_3_bins_330.ipynb** - generates regression models with balanced training sets of increasing size, as well as, test sets.
 * **regression_models_3_bins_330_unbalanced.ipynb** - generates regression models with unbalanced training sets of increasing size and test sets.
 * **result_analysis.ipynb** - derives analysis for the computed results.
+* Notebooks with R2 in the name correspond to models trained with R2 as a cost function instead of MAE.

 ## Folders
 * **ML** - contains Python scripts to support model building and data analysis.